 - Never change currency in the airport.
 The commissions are outrageous and you can make do with dollars until you can get to a supermarket (great exchange rates). [save up to $20 when changing $250]

-- Signing up for a new Southwest Airlines credit card miles earned us enough miles for free airfare for a direct flight from Denver to Liberia $765 [save $1,530 two people round trip]
+- Signing up for a new Southwest Airlines credit card miles earned us enough miles for a round trip from Denver to Liberia – normally $765 [save $1,530 two people round trip]

 Of course you have to have good credit and be capable of managing your money for this tactic to pay off.
 We always pay our bills in full and on time and never pay interest or fees.
-Most cards require you to make at least one purchase to get your free miles but then you can cancel at any time without losing the miles.
+Most cards require you to make purchases to get your free miles but then you can cancel at any time without losing the miles.

-Most cards with big bonus miles have fees ranging from $89 to $259 per year but we only sign up for the ones that waive the fee for the first year and of course we cancel the card before the fee kicks in at the beginning of the second year.
+Most cards with big bonus miles have fees ranging from $99 to $499 per year but we most waive the fee for the first year.
+Just be sure to cancel the card before the fee kicks in at the beginning of the second year.

-This year alone we’ve each earned two round trips to Costa Rica, a trip to Australia/New Zealand, another to Europe and half a dozen domestic flights just by acquiring new credit cards.
+We’ve each earned two round trips to Costa Rica, two more to Europe, half a dozen domestic flights and we have a free trip to Australia/New Zealand planned just by acquiring new credit cards.

 - Beware of discount site fees – priceline, xpedia, travelocity all add up to 28% to their published prices when you checkout.
 You may think that $66 a night on Priceline is the cheapest rate until you try to checkout and they add $17 (26%).
+AirBnB prices may jump as much as 50% at checkout when they add service and conveniences fees, cleaning charges and tax.
 In our experience with hundreds of hotels in Costa Rica the best are not available on discount travel sites and the ones that are available are ultimately (with fees) priced higher than if you book directly or through an agency. [save $40 – $100 two people for a week]

 - Reserve a “garden view” or “jungle view” room ($150/night) for a couple of nights instead of beachfront ($245/night) if you know you’ll be busy all day and out all night anyway.
 You won’t even notice the difference. [save $190 for two nights]